|Nutrition Facts (per serving)|

 Preheat oven to 350 F. Grease and flour a 9 x 5 x 3-inch loaf pan.

 In a bowl, combine flour, baking powder, baking soda, salt, and cinnamon, if using.
 Stir or whisk to thoroughly blend dry ingredients.

 In a mixing bowl with an electric mixer, beat butter and sugars for about 3 to 4 minutes, or until light and fluffy.
 Add lightly beaten eggs and beat until well blended.
 Add vanilla and mashed bananas and beat until well blended.

 Add well-blended flour mixture and mix just until combined.
 Do not overmix.

 Fold in chopped dates.

 Spoon batter into prepared loaf pan and spread evenly.

-Bake banana bread for 60 to 70 minutes, or until a wooden pick inserted into center comes out clean.
+Bake banana bread for 60 to 70 minutes, or until a wooden pick inserted into the center comes out clean.

-Cool banana bread in pan on a rack for 20 minutes, then turn out onto a rack to cool completely before serving.
+Cool banana bread in the pan on a rack for 20 minutes, then turn out onto a rack to cool completely before serving.

-- Because the leavening agents begin working quickly, have your oven preheated and pans ready before you combine the wet and dry ingredients.
+- Because the leavening agents begin working quickly, have your oven preheated and pans ready before you combining the wet and dry ingredients.

 - Glass baking pans retain heat better than metal.
 If baking the banana bread in a glass loaf pan, reduce the baking temperature to 325 F.

-- If you have overripe bananas but no time to make banana bread, you can freeze them.
-Mash them by hand or in the blender and freeze them in airtight containers in 1 or 2-cup portions for up to six months.
+- You can freeze them if you have overripe bananas but no time to make banana bread.
+Mash them by hand or in the blender and freeze them in airtight containers in 1- or 2-cup portions for up to six months.

 - Make two loaves and freeze one for another day.
-Wrap the banana bread—whole or individual slices—freeze for up to six months.
+Wrap the banana bread—whole or individual slices—and freeze for up to six months.